 EVIDENCE BITE: N95 mask reuse is probably less safe for the wearer than single use, but certain measures reduce risk

-Covid-19 seems to be transmitted primarily via hand contact with respiratory droplets.
+COVID-19 seems to be transmitted primarily via hand contact with respiratory droplets ( WHO ).
 With mask reuse self-inoculation is possible, just as it is during doffing procedures.
 Modeling studies with influenza suggest a moderate risk of self-inoculation with reuse.
 Studies also suggest the risk conferred by mask contamination during aerosol-generating procedures can probably be reduced by washing hands before donning and doffing, placing a surgical mask over one’s N95, and by having patients wear a mask whenever possible.

 For aerosol generating procedures, particularly intubation, if possible it is safest to use a new mask (even over one’s N95) and discard or decontaminate immediately afterward.

-What is The Likely Success Rate of CPR Among Patients With Covid?
+What is The Likely Success Rate of CPR Among Patients With COVID-19?

-EVIDENCE BITE: For most hospitalized Covid patients with cardiac arrest, functional survival is probably <1%, and risk for healthcare workers during CPR is high; CPR should be rare when Covid-19 patients arrest.
+EVIDENCE BITE: For most hospitalized COVID-19 patients with cardiac arrest, functional survival is probably <1%, and risk for healthcare workers during CPR is high; CPR should be rare when COVID-19 patients arrest.

 Supervising editor: Shahriar Zehtabchi, MD